Ethnicity: Africa

 Ethnic groups in Africa number in the hundreds, each generally having its own language (or dialect of a language) and culture.

 Asia

 Ethnic groups are abundant throughout Asia, with adaptations to the climate zones of Asia, which can be the Arctic, subarctic, temperate, subtropical or tropical.
 The ethnic groups have adapted to mountains, deserts, grasslands, and forests.

 On the coasts of Asia, the ethnic groups have adopted various methods of harvest and transport.
 Some groups are primarily hunter-gatherers, some practice transhumance (nomadic lifestyle), others have been agrarian/rural for millennia and others becoming industrial/urban.
-Some groups/countries of Asia are completely urban, such as those in Hong Kong, Shanghai, and Singapore.
-The colonization of Asia was largely ended in the 20th century, with national drives for independence and self-determination across the continent.
+Some groups/countries of Asia are completely urban, such as those in Hong Kong, Shanghai and Singapore.

+The colonization of much of Asia largely ended in the 20th century, driven by national movements for independence and self-determination across the continent.